vivrichards600/vivrichards600.github.io/_posts/2020-01-02-automating-testing-for-accessibility.md

 ## Images
-These guidelines relate to non-text content and providing text alternatives for people who cannot see images.
+Are you providing text alternatives for people who cannot see images.
 It's important because a user of your site may be blind and so uses a screen reader to read the alt text in order to understand the contents of an image.

 One of the easiest ways to check for alt tags is to use the [WAVE browser extension](http://wave.webaim.org/extension/) which was mentioned earlier.
 Once you have installed the extension, click on the WAVE icon and within the sidebar popup you will see any image alt tag issues reported in the summary withing the errors section.